Skip to main content

 Your care needs

-Your assessment letter from the Aged Care Assessment Team (ACAT) will explain if you are eligible for residential respite care.
+Your assessment letter from the assessment organisation will explain if you are eligible for residential respite care.
 You can see which providers offer respite care using the Find a provider tool and looking at their profile.

 Your cultural or diverse needs